SAP-archive/teched2021-ANA160/exercises/ex2/Projection_Calculatedcolumn_and_Deployment.md

 ![](Images/Projection_Calculatedcolumn_and_Deployment/image12.png)

-15. If we don't find the column in the preview, click on Column Settings, then select **Cost** column from the list and Click OK.
+15. If we don't find the column in the preview, click on Column Settings, search for **Cost** then select **Cost** column from the list and Click OK.

 ![](Images/Projection_Calculatedcolumn_and_Deployment/image13.png)